Robertgripshover/node-auth2-project/README.md

 You will complete the following tasks and do any extra wiring and package installation necessary for the app to compile and pass all tests.

+`//NOTE: don't forget to make a .env file that sets up the enviorment. and ` `//don't forget to install npm i dotenv`
+`npm i jsonwebtoken`

 #### 2A - Database Access Functions

 Write the following user access functions inside `api/users/users-model.js`: